Deadline comes knocking: Is there hope left for Brexit deal?

 BRUSSELS (AP) — Facing yet another self-imposed Brexit deadline on Sunday, the chief negotiators from the European Union and United Kingdom were making last-ditch efforts to bridge differences on a trade deal that have proved insurmountable for the best part of the year.

-British Prime Minister Boris Johnson and European Commission President Ursula von der Leyen are expected to speak early Sunday afternoon.
+British Prime Minister Boris Johnson and European Commission President Ursula von der Leyen were expected to speak at around noon (1100 GMT; 6 a.m.
+EST).
 They have said they will decide whether to continue negotiating or admit talks have failed and start preparing 500 million people in Britain and the bloc for a chaotic and costly no-deal split at the end of the month.

-Negotiators Michel Barnier of the EU and Britain’s David Frost were already meeting just after dawn Sunday to try to reach a middle ground.
+Negotiators Michel Barnier of the EU and Britain’s David Frost met just after dawn Sunday to try to reach a middle ground.
 But so far, the U.K. hasn’t backed down from its insistence on trading with the 27-nation bloc with as few restraints as possible, and the EU isn’t yielding on its demand to accept trade only if Britain respects the rules of the bloc.

-“There is still I think a long way to go,” British Foreign Secretary Dominic Raab said.

 Britain left the EU on Jan.
 31, but remains in its economic structures until a transition period ends on Dec.
-31.

-Whether it’s a negotiating ploy or not, Johnson has publicly said the U.K. would still thrive mightily if there is no deal and it was “very, very likely” that negotiations on a new relationship that will take effect on Jan.
+31. Johnson has said it’s “very, very likely” that negotiations on a new relationship that will take effect on Jan.
 1 will fail.

+“There is still I think a long way to go,” British Foreign Secretary Dominic Raab said.

+But he suggested that Sunday — previously billed by Britain as “a moment of finality” for the talks — might not be the end of the road.

+“We’ve always said today was a very important staging point,” Raab told the BBC “The bar is quite high for us to keep talking.”

-Without a deal U.K. will trade with the bloc on World Trade Organization terms — with all the tariffs and barriers that would bring.
+Without a deal U.K. will trade with the bloc on World Trade Organization terms, with all the tariffs and barriers that would bring.

 The U.K. government has acknowledged a chaotic exit is likely to bring gridlock at Britain’s ports, temporary shortages of some goods and price increases for staple foodstuff.
 Tariffs will be applied to many U.K. goods, including 10% on cars and more than 40% on lamb.